Monopole and instanton effects in QCD: Instanton effects

-In this subsection, to illustrate the catalytic effects of monopoles on the decay constants and the masses of the pion and kaon, we estimate these decay constants and masses by matching the numerical results with the experimental results.

-First, we obtain the linear functions by fitting the function $aF_{PS} = a^{-1}A(am_{PS})^{2} + aB$ to the computed results of $aF_{PS}$ and $(am_{PS})^{2}$ using the configurations with the additional monopoles and anti-monopoles, as shown in Fig.~\ref{fig:afps_amps2_mc0_6}.
-The fitting results are shown in Table~\ref{tb:afpi_ampi2_1}.
+To estimate the decay constants and masses of the pion and kaon, we first obtain the linear functions by fitting the function~(\ref{eq:fit_func_fpi_mps2}) to the computed results of $aF_{PS}$ and $(am_{PS})^{2}$ using the configurations with the additional monopoles and anti-monopoles.
+The fitting results are shown in table~\ref{tb:afpi_ampi2_1}.
 Each fitting range includes all data points of each magnetic charge, and the values of $\chi^{2}/d. o. f.$ are from 0.4 to 0.5.
-The fitting results of the intercept $aB$ correspond entirely to the fitting results $aF_{0}$ in Table~\ref{tb:afpi_ampi2_chipt1}, which are obtained by fitting the function of the chiral perturbation theory.
+The fitting results of the intercept $aB$ correspond entirely to the fitting results $aF_{0}$ in table~\ref{tb:afpi_ampi2_chipt1}, which are obtained by fitting the function of the chiral perturbation theory.

-We then calculate the intersections between the linear functions obtained by fitting, the equations~(\ref{eq:fpi_mpi_exp1}), and~(\ref{eq:fk_mk_exp1}).
-We list the intersections in Table~\ref{tb:int_sec_1}.
-The decay constants and the masses of the pion and the kaon are estimated using the intersections, the normalization factors $Z_{\pi}$, and $Z_{K}$.
+We then calculate the intersections between the linear functions that are obtained by fitting equations~(\ref{eq:fpi_mpi_exp1}) and~(\ref{eq:fk_mk_exp1}).
+The computed intersections are in table~\ref{tb:int_sec_1}.
+The decay constants and the masses of the pion and the kaon are calculated using these intersections and the normalization factors $Z_{\pi}$ and $Z_{K}$.

-The computed results of the decay constants of the pion and kaon and the ratios of the decay constants are given in Table~\ref{tb:fpi_fk_1}.
-Figs.~\ref{fig:fpi_fk_1} show that the decay constants $F_{\pi}^{Z}$ and $F_{K}^{Z}$ increase with increasing magnetic charge $m_{c}$, whereas the ratio of the decay constants $\frac{F_{K}^{Z}}{F_{\pi}^{Z}}$ does not vary.

-To clearly show the increases in the decay constants, we calculate the ratios $R_{F_{PS}}$ of the decay constants of the configurations with the additional monopoles and anti-monopoles to the normal configuration.
-Similar to the consideration of the ratios $R_{\chi}^{Pre}$ of the chiral condensates, we predict the ratios $R_{F_{PS}}$ of the decay constants using the formula~(\ref{eq:pion_decay}) as follows:

-In calculating these ratios, the normalization factors cancel out.
-We calculate these ratios using the numerical results of $aF_{0}$ in Table~\ref{tb:afpi_ampi2_chipt1} and the analytical results of $aF_{PS}^{\pi}$ and $aF_{PS}^{K}$ in Table~\ref{tb:int_sec_1}.
-The computed results of the ratios are listed in Table~\ref{tb:f_m_rat_1}.
-Fig.~\ref{fig:ratio_fps_1} clearly shows that the numerical results are consistent with the prediction $\left(R_{\chi}^{Pre}\right)^{\frac{1}{2}}$.
-These results indicate that we can adequately predict the increases in the ratios of the decay constants.